mariinkys/cocookies/README.md

 > [!WARNING]
 > This project is work in progress, do not use this as your only site to save your recipes, data loss may occur.
+> If you use the Docker version stay on tagged releases like 0.1.0...
+DO NOT use latest (issues may occur).

 # 🛠️ Using the Software
 This software is being developed with the idea of it being used inside a Docker container, in particular It's being developed so that my girlfriend can store her recipes on our [CasaOS](https://www.casaos.io/) HomeServer.